BALEHOK/learn/docs/index.md

 }
 ```

-Add `DbContext.cs` file to the `Data` project and put the following code there:
+Add `DataContext.cs` file to the `Data` project and put the following code there:
 ```C#
     using Data.Entities;
     using Microsoft.EntityFrameworkCore;